 Firefox Considerations

-Firefox on macOS does not support URL capture without the ActivTrak Browser extension (The ActivTrak Assist Browser Extension (For Improved Website Activity Capture)—ActivTrak Help Center); however, the ActivTrak application will display ‘URL Unavailable’ if it is not preset.
-If your ActivTrak deployment is silent, this poses a problem since the extension will be visible in the Firefox browser's ‘Extension’ menu.
-Firefox Extension (Required for Mac Agents) – ActivTrak Help Center Firefox is not supported if you maintain a silent deployment.
+Firefox on macOS does not support URL capture without the ActivTrak Browser extension (The ActivTrak Assist Browser Extension (For Improved Website Activity Capture); however, the ActivTrak application will display ‘URL Unavailable’ if it is not present.
+If your ActivTrak deployment is silent, this poses a problem since the extension will be visible in the Firefox browser's ‘Extension’ menu (Firefox Extension (Required for Mac Agents) – ActivTrak Help Center).
+Firefox is not supported if you maintain a silent deployment.

 MDM Deployment Process